MicrosoftDocs/SupportArticles-docs/support/windows/win32/memory-leak-occurs-printing-document.md

 ---
-title: Memory leak occurs when printing a document in Windows 10 and Windows 11
+title: Memory leak occurs when printing a document in Windows 10 and 11
-description: Works around an issue where memory leak occurs when printing a document in Windows 10 and Windows 11. ms.date: 12/19/2023 ms.reviewer: hirotoh, davean ms.custom: sap:Component Development\COM, DCOM, and COM+ Programming and Runtime
+description: Works around a memory leak issue that occurs when printing a document in Windows 10 and Windows 11. ms.date: 03/27/2024 ms.reviewer: hirotoh, davean, v-sidong ms.custom: sap:Component Development\COM, DCOM, and COM+ Programming and Runtime
 ---

 # Memory leak occurs when printing a document in Windows 10 and Windows 11

 ## Symptoms